krusu/login-register-form-php/README.md

 profile.php after login or register you will redirected on this page <br>
 sesion.php Checks if session was started or not, it's for redirection on profile.php <br>

+# problem
-does not working image upload, does not working login validation
+does not working image upload or could not display image